 As part of the Child Find process, some services may include a complete evaluation, an individualized education program designed specifically for the child, and a referral to other agencies providing special services.

-WYVA cannot proceed with an evaluation, or with the initial provision of special education and related services, without the written consent of a student’s parents/legal guardians.
+WYVA cannot proceed with an evaluation, or with the initial provision of special education and related services, without the written consent of a student's parents or legal guardians.
 For additional information related to consent, please refer to the Procedural Safeguards Notice which can be found at the website, https://edu.wyoming.gov/in-the-classroom/special-programs/ or by accessing the link via the Child Find section of the WYVA website.
-Once written parental/guardian consent is obtained, WYVA will proceed with the evaluation process.
-If the parent disagrees with the evaluation results, the parent can request an independent education evaluation at public expense.
+Once written parental or guardian consent is obtained, WYVA will proceed with the evaluation process.
+If the parent or guardian disagrees with the evaluation results, the parent or guardian can request an independent education evaluation at public expense.

 Special Education (IEP) or Service Agreements (504 Plans)

-Once the evaluation process is completed, a team of qualified WYVA personnel, parents/guardians, and other relevant service providers hold an evaluation determination meeting to come to agreement on whether the student meets eligibility for one of the disability categories under IDEA https://edu.wyoming.gov/in-the-classroom/special-programs/accomodations/ for information related to eligibility criteria associated with the disability categories defined under IDEA.
-If the student is eligible and requires specially designed instruction, an Individualized Education Plan (IEP) will be coordinated; during which the IEP team will review and finalize the proposed details of an appropriate educational program to meet the student’s documented needs.
+Once the evaluation process is completed, a team of qualified WYVA personnel, parents or guardians, and other relevant service providers hold an evaluation determination meeting to come to agreement on whether the student meets eligibility for one of the disability categories under IDEA.
+See this site for information related to eligibility criteria associated with the disability categories defined under IDEA.
+If the student is eligible and requires specially designed instruction, an Individualized Education Plan (IEP) will be coordinated; during which the IEP team will review and finalize the proposed details of an appropriate educational program to meet the student's documented needs.

 Privacy & Confidentiality

-To maintain privacy of students’ special education records, both within its central office and across WYVA systems and databases, ISPA follows protocols consistent with the federal regulations associated with the Family Educational Rights and Privacy Act (FERPA).
-Click https://www.k12.com/privacy-policy.html for additional information about the privacy and security guidelines for your child’s educational records.
+To maintain privacy of students' special education records, both within its central office and across WYVA systems and databases, WYVA follows protocols consistent with the federal regulations associated with the Family Educational Rights and Privacy Act (FERPA).
+View https://www.k12.com/privacy-policy.html for additional information about the privacy and security guidelines for your child's educational records.

 Notice of these rights is available, upon request, on audiotape, in Braille, and in languages other than English.
 Should you need further assistance or information regarding any of these accommodations, please contact Jennifer Merten at firstname.lastname@example.org or any member of your child's WYVA team for guidance.